UCD Ops & AI-Enabled User Researchers

 AI-first and Automation strategy

-AI and automation are the number one topic at the moment.
+AI and automation are the number one topic now.
 In every team, and nearly every funding request.

 Earlier this year, Keir Starmer stated that: